 \[ \begin{align} \frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} = Q.\tag{7.2}\label{eq:cont_general} \end{align} \]

-In specific volume terms $\alpha$ this can be written as
+In terms of the specific volume $\alpha$, this may be written as

 \[ \begin{align} -\frac{1}{\alpha^2}\frac{\partial\alpha}{\partial t} - \frac{1}{\alpha^2}\mathbf{v}\cdot\nabla\alpha + \frac{1}{\alpha}\nabla\cdot\mathbf{v} = 0 & {} & \Leftrightarrow \frac{\partial\alpha}{\partial t} = \alpha\nabla\cdot\mathbf{v} - \mathbf{v}\cdot\nabla\alpha.\tag{7.3}\label{eq:cont_spec_volume} \end{align} \]

-note down.
-This is now noted separately for all components of the air:
+This relation is now written separately for all components of air:

 \[ \begin{align} \frac{\partial\rho_d}{\partial t} + \nabla\cdot\mathbf{j}_d &= Q_d\tag{7.4}\label{eq:kont_d_pre}\\ \frac{\partial\rho_v}{\partial t} + \nabla\cdot\mathbf{j}_v &= Q_v\tag{7.5}\label{eq:kont_v_pre}\\ \frac{\partial\rho_i}{\partial t} + \nabla\cdot\mathbf{j}_i &= Q_i\tag{7.6}\label{eq:kont_i_pre} \end{align} \]